 Understanding Empty Legs Pricing and Availability

 The private jet charter industry had undergone a number of changes in the last decade, from newer, faster aircraft, to dealing with one economic downturn after another.
-During the Holiday Season, one of the changes that have truly changed the face of this industry is the prevalence and preference for empty leg/one-way flights.
-At one time, the industry was dominated by round trips.
-When you booked a jet, you paid for the trip down and the trip back.
-If you stayed in Palm Beach longer than the operators “minimums” allowed, you had to pay for the two round trips.
+One of the biggest differences in modern jet flights is the prevalence and preference for empty leg flights, one way.
+At one time, the industry was dominated by return flights.
+When someone booked a private jet flight, they paid for the flight there and back.
+If you stayed in Palm Beach, for example, for longer than the operators’ “minimums” allowed, you had to pay for both round trips.

 If you understand the terminology, you will better understand how to manage your flight, and look for these three types of cost-saving trips.
 There are many operators that specialize in floating fleets and offer one-way pricing for every flight.
-If you are flying a normal route, you can expect to find the trip at cost, but don’t assume you will find a fire sale.
-Work with your broker, push hard if you feel there is a better deal to be had, but understand the costs, and have your broker discuss them with you.
+If you are flying a busy route, you can expect to find cheaper private jet flights, but don’t assume you will always be able to find a fire sale.
+Work with your broker, push hard if you feel there is a better deal possible, but understand the costs, and have your broker discuss them with you.